Commodities in crisis as Asian shares tumble and shipper files for bankruptcy

 CURRENCY HITS

-Shares in Asian commodity merchant Noble fell 10 percent, near to levels last seen at the height of the global financial crisis of 2008, giving it a market capitalization of just under S$3 billion ($2.10 billion).
+Shares in Asian commodity merchant Noble fell 10 percent, near to levels last seen at the height of the global financial crisis of 2008, giving it a market capitalisation of just under S$3 billion (£1.4 billion).

 Australian energy shares also tumbled, with Santos, Origin Energy and Karoon Gas all losing around a tenth of their stock market value.